Bored Panda works better on our iPhone app

 The Bored Panda iOS app is live!
 Fight boredom with iPhones and iPads here.

-“Makes Me So Angry”: Daughter Refusing To Marry Her Cousin Shows Her Dad’s Eerie Texts
+Woman Refusing To Return To Saudi Arabia And Marry Her Cousin Shows Her Father’s Chilling Texts

-“Makes Me So Angry”: Daughter Refusing To Marry Her Cousin Shows Her Dad’s Eerie Texts
+Woman Refusing To Return To Saudi Arabia And Marry Her Cousin Shows Her Father’s Chilling Texts

 ADVERTISEMENT

-Photographs of the late Asra Abdullah Alsehli, and Amaal Abdullah Alsehli, sisters who fled Saudi Arabia and were later found dead, were used by a father to make lethal threats against his daughter.
+Photographs of the late Asra Abdullah Alsehli, and Amaal Abdullah Alsehli, sisters who fled Saudi Arabia and were later found dead, were used by a father to make lethal threats against his own daughter.
 The unnamed man terrorized his daughter after she refused to return from Australia for an arranged marriage.

-Trigger warning: physical and sexual abuse, suicide – Asra Abdullah Alsehli, 24, and Amaal Abdullah Alsehli, 23, fled Saudi Arabia in 2015 seeking asylum.
+Trigger warning: physical and sexual abuse, suicide—Asra Abdullah Alsehli, 24, and Amaal Abdullah Alsehli, 23, fled Saudi Arabia in 2015 seeking asylum.

 Highlights